nurezzati/Customer-Analysis-Pipeline/README.md

-# Automated Bank Transaction Analytics Pipeline
+# Automated Customer Transaction Analytics Pipeline

 > A full end-to-end data analytics pipeline that automates the extraction, transformation, analysis, and reporting of bank transaction data — built as a personal project to mirror real-world banking analytics workflows.